-The American Sleep Medicine Foundation (ASMF) announces the “Bridge to K Research Award” opportunity.
-The awards are designed to provide some ‘bridge funding’ to promising sleep scientists who have applied for a K grant from NIH but whose applications are unlikely to be within the NIH funding cutoff and who need additional time and resources to collect further data and respond to the NIH critique, thereby increasing the chances of a successful K grant resubmission to NIH.
+The American Sleep Medicine Foundation (ASMF) is pleased to announce the 2014 grant cycle for the “Bridge to K Research Award.”
+This award is designed to provide ‘bridge funding’ to promising sleep scientists who have applied for an entry-level career development award - such as a K grant from NIH, a CDA-1 from the VA or equivalent application - but whose applications are unlikely to be within the funding cutoff and who need additional time and resources to collect further data and respond to the funding institution's critique, thereby increasing the chances of a successful grant resubmission.

 The ASMF invites sleep scientists to apply for the Bridge to K Award if they:

 - Possess an advanced degree (MD, DO or PhD)

 - Have submitted a grant application for a career development award in the field of sleep or circadian rhythms to the NIH, VA or equivalent.

 - Have received their summary statement from NIH, VA or equivalent, and if applicable, the priority score indicates it is likely to not receive funding.

 Through this award, the ASMF aims to assist investigators at a critical juncture in their career where bridge funding can determine whether or not a promising sleep scientist stays in the sleep field or moves to a different career track.
 The ASMF will award up to two $75,000 grants per year, with the possibility of a full or partial second year of funding for awardees with further documented need.
 The awards can be used for research expenses such as salary support, and supplies, as well as institutional overhead (up to 8%).